k2-fsa/libriheavy/README.md

 bash run.sh --stage -1 --stop-stage -1
 ```

-The manifests of Libriheavy is hosted in [huggingface](https://huggingface.co/datasets/pkufool/libriheavy) and [modelscope](https://www.modelscope.cn/datasets/pkufool/Libriheavy/summary)(for users in Chinese mainland).
+The manifests of Libriheavy is hosted in [huggingface](https://huggingface.co/datasets/pkufool/libriheavy) and [modelscope](https://www.modelscope.cn/datasets/pkufool/Libriheavy/summary)(for users in the Chinese mainland).
 You can download the manifests via:

 From huggingface: